hnabbasi/MeetupWeatherApp/README.md

 # Weather App
 Houston Xamarin Meetup Group - App From Scratch Part Series Code

+## Goal
+The goal of this series is to make a weather app that looks somewhat similar to this beauty,

 ![Weather App](media/weatherapp.png)

 ## Day 1
 1. Intro to Xamarin.Forms
 2. Build UI